Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .261 with six doubles, a triple, five home runs and 12 walks.
+- Kiner-Falefa has seven doubles, a triple, five home runs and 12 walks while hitting .262.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.